 - Value to Business: Provides clarity for informed decision-making and risk mitigation

-3. Informed Consumers – Sharing ingredient information with consumers is a key part of leadership.
-It shows that a company embraces and executes on the philosophy that consumers have the right to know what is in the products they buy.
-Additionally, consumer transparency fosters accountability within the company to make informed decisions about the ingredients and products they buy, sell and design to meet customer demands for increased product safety and sustainability.
+3. Informing Consumers – Sharing ingredient information with consumers is a key part of leadership.
+It shows that a company embraces the philosophy that consumers have the right to know what is in the products they buy.
+Additionally, ingredient transparency fosters accountability within the company to make informed decisions about the ingredients and products they buy, sell and design to meet customer demands for increased product safety and sustainability.
 It also provides a means for public recognition of safer chemical leadership.

 - Value to Business: Creates consumer trust and brand loyalty